Sunday, April 29, 2018

 7. I Want You I Need You I Love You

 Hindsight is 20/20 of course, but RCA would have been better served waiting a year and a half before issuing this album.
-To make this more chronological, I replaced “Loving You,” “Jailhouse Rock” and “Treat Me Nice” (saving them for the second volume) with “When My Blue Moon Turns to Gold Again,” “I was the One” and “Blue Suede Shoes” -- hit songs that for whatever reason weren't included originally.
+To make this more chronological, I replaced “Loving You,” “Jailhouse Rock” and “Treat Me Nice” (saving them for the second volume) with “When My Blue Moon Turns to Gold Again,” “I Was the One” and “Blue Suede Shoes” -- hit songs that for whatever reason weren't included originally.

 50,000,000 ELVIS FANS CAN’T BE WRONG: ELVIS’ GOLD RECORDS - VOLUME 2